 2.3.4 Angle of Repose

 The angle of repose of powder is measured by fixed cone height method.
 The funnel with an internal stem diameter of 5mm is placed over a glass slide.
-Particles are allowed to flow gently through the funnel until a cone is formed, then upto the cone height remains constant (Mosgoelleret al., 2012).
+Particles are allowed to flow gently through the funnel until a cone is formed, then up to the cone height remains constant (Mosgoelleret al., 2012).
 The angle of the horizontal cone is recorded, this test should be performed in triplicate for each sample.

 Θ =tan-1(2hd) degree (º) … (4)